+\textbf{Covered architectures.} Assumptions (A1)--(A3) include the standard FNO layer (FFT $\rightarrow$ truncation $\rightarrow$ multiplication by a learnable tensor $\rightarrow$ iFFT $\rightarrow \sigma$), arbitrary fixed spectral profiles $C_{R}(f)$ (step, decaying, etc.), and ResNet-style variants as in \cref{resfno}.
+Linear lift/projection layers initialized as in the FCN baseline are also covered.
+Moreover, the CNN subnetwork commonly used in standard FNO implementations can be interpreted in our framework as a Fourier layer whose effective kernel is spatially localized (equivalently, whose spectral response is broadly supported rather than concentrated on low modes); hence, its contribution can be analyzed within the same operator-kernel formalism.

+\textbf{Outside the present scope.} Architectures that break translation invariance at the kernel level (e.g., explicitly $x$-dependent kernels, windowed/local operators that are not diagonalizable by a global Fourier basis), structured parameterizations that couple channels and frequencies beyond the Gaussian ensemble above, or non-Gaussian initializations may require modified correlator calculations.
+We discuss a direct generalization to correlated Gaussian spectral weights below.

-{\bf Definition 3 }{ By composing the linear layers and kernel-integration layers introduced above, we build the Neural Operator architecture as follows:
+{\bf Definition 2 }{ By composing the linear layers and kernel integration layers introduced above, we build the Neural Operator architecture as follows:

-Here, $\mathcal{L}_{\text{lift}}$ and $\mathcal{L}_{\text{proj}}$ are linear layers. $\mathcal{L}_{\text{lift}}$ lifts the input function’s pointwise values into a higher-dimensional feature space, $\mathcal{L}_{\text{proj}}$ projects the preactivations—after they have passed through the sequence of kernel-integration layers—back down to the dimensionality of the target function. $\mathcal{R}^{(k)}$ denotes a kernel-integration layer.
-In the Fourier Neural Operator of \cite{Li:21}, each kernel‐integration layer is implemented by taking the Fourier transform of its input, multiplying by a learnable tensor, and then applying the inverse Fourier transform.
+Here, $\mathcal{L}_{\text{lift}}$ and $\mathcal{L}_{\text{proj}}$ are linear layers. $\mathcal{L}_{\text{lift}}$ lifts the input function’s pointwise values into a higher dimensional feature space, $\mathcal{L}_{\text{proj}}$ projects the pre-activations—after they have passed through the sequence of kernel integration layers—back down to the dimensionality of the target function. $\mathcal{R}^{(k)}$ denotes a kernel integration layer.
+In the Fourier Neural Operator of \cite{Li:21}, each kernel integration layer is implemented by taking the Fourier transform of its input, multiplying by a learnable tensor, and then applying the inverse Fourier transform.
 Concretely, one can write:

 where $R_{ij}^{(k+1)}(f)$ represents the parameterized complex-valued tensor.
-We adopt the convention of using $\mathcal{F}$ for the Fourier transform, and $\mathcal{F}^{-1}$ for the inverse transform.
-As with fully‐connected networks, we initialize all parameters so that they follow the following statistical distributions:
+We adopt the convention of using $\mathcal{F}$ and the hat notation for the Fourier transform, and $\mathcal{F}^{-1}$ for the inverse transform.
+As with fully‐connected networks, we initialize all parameters so that they follow the statistical distributions: